 If you have diabetes, your doctor will provide you with information about how to manage the disease, including:

 - how to monitor blood glucose levels on your own

 - information about any medications that you need

 You may need to see an endocrinologist who specializes in the treatment of diabetes.
 You’ll probably need to visit your doctor more often at first to make sure your treatment plan is working.

 For many people, type 2 diabetes can be effectively managed.
-It can affect virtually all your organs and lead to serious complications, including:
+If not properly managed, it can affect virtually all of your organs and lead to serious complications, including:

-- skin problems, such as bacterial or fungal infections
+- skin problems, like bacterial or fungal infections

-- nerve damage, or neuropathy, which can cause a loss of sensation or numbness and tingling in your extremities as well as digestive issues, such as vomiting, diarrhea, and constipation
+- nerve damage, or neuropathy, which can cause a loss of sensation or numbness and tingling in your extremities as well as digestive issues, like vomiting, diarrhea, and constipation

 - poor circulation to the feet, which makes it hard for your feet to heal when you have a cut or an infection and can also lead to gangrene and loss of the foot or leg